 Why hire a Personal Trainer?

 If you are a certified personal trainer, registered yoga teacher, group exercise instructor, or otherwise qualified exercise professional — we want to support you!
-If you are a CrossFit coach, AntiGravity® aerial fitness, pole fitness, or TRX® Suspension Training™ instructor, offering professional fitness services, please register your business by clicking on the blue triangle in the top right corner of this page OR — simply fill out the form at the bottom of the homepage.
+If you are a CrossFit coach, AntiGravity® aerial fitness, pole fitness, or TRX® Suspension Training™ instructor, offering professional fitness services, please register your business by clicking on the blue triangle in the top right corner of this page — simply fill out the registration form by clicking on the blue triangle.

 A little about personal trainers …